 How do I use Python scripts?

 Our Web hosting service allows you to use CGI scripts created in the Python programming language.
-We currently have Python versions 2.7.3, 2.6.8 and 3.2.3 available (although the 2.6 series will soon be removed from our servers).
+We currently have Python versions 2.7.16 and 3.7.3 available.

 On this page:

 - Publish using text (ASCII) mode in your FTP program